rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    revision date of that new module version MUST be updated to a date later than that of the previous version.

-   The following example shows the revisions statements for an unpublished update to a published YANG module:
+   The following example shows the revision statements for an unpublished update to a published YANG module.
+The latest revision statement of the unpublished module summarizes the changes compared to the previous revision.

 ~~~ yang
   revision 2023-01-23 {